Logo

 }));

-• Set up several tests to ensure we receive the expected output from the function.
-Individual tests are set up by calling the it function.
-Each it function then calls the addTwoNumbers function and compares the actual result with the expected result by calling expect.
+- Set up several tests to ensure we receive the expected output from the function.
+Individual tests are set up by calling the

 it('1 + 1 should equal 2', function(){